ferhanjemal/ferhanjemal.github.io/_portfolio/uFluidic Project.md

 ## Multimedia

-The gallery below shows the resin-printed mold (Fusion 360 screenshot) along with other placeholder images.
-No additional assets have been added or removed from the original files.
+The gallery below shows the resin-printed mold (Fusion 360 screenshot).
+CAD Model was unable to be added currently because of Fusion 360 membership expiration, but will be added soon!

 ## References